Chairmen: Jeff Dodd – 903.790.3159

 11. Entries must not delay the parade and must cooperate in maintaining a smooth flow of parade traffic.

-12. All entrants must follow complete parade route.
+12. All entries must follow complete parade route.
 Disbanded groups will not be allowed to walk back through the parade.

 13. All entries must travel in a straight line with no variations or weaving.